Cloud4Wi-Create/geosdk/documentation/sdk/integration/ios.md

 }
 ```

-### Enable/Disable the SDK
+### Enabling the SDK
+he SDK can be enabled and disabled at runtime.
-To start the tracking engine call enable method.
+To make GeoUniq SDK start, you need to enable it by calling the enable method.
 You can do that into the didFinishLaunchingWithOptions method.
-It is possible to enable directly the tracking engine when the initialize method is called.
+It is possible to enable directly the SDK when the initialize method is called.
 Once enabled, the SDK will not stop until you disable it by calling GeoUniq.sharedInstance().disable()
 If the application does not have the permissions or has not yet requested them, the enable method will request them.